Jacob Blakeway: The More children and the Mayflower

-At the time of the Mayflower's sailing in September 1620, the children were aged between four and eight.
+At the time of the Mayflowers sailing in September 1620, the children were aged between four and eight.
 The indentured servants were intended to be labour in the colony of (Northern) Virginia (present day Long Island).
 This was the Mayflower's intended destination until winter weather forced the ship to anchor at Cape Cod.
 A number of colonists travelled as paying passengers on the Mayflower.
 Exactly what explanation was given for the More children's presence is not known.
 Many homeless waifs from the streets of London were to be sent to the New World as labourers.
 The children were amongst this group.R.C.
 Johnson, The Transportation of Vagrant Children from London to Virginia, 1618–1622 in H.S.
 Reinmuth (Ed.), Early Stuart Studies: Essays in Honor of David Harris Willson, Minneapolis, 1970.